kestanislao09/calculatron-3000/README.md

 ## 2/4/22 0335
  - Finally got the calculator into working order.
 Logic was tough to figure out, but with (alot) of tinkering I was able to get the numbers to store properly in the variables, and operate on them in a way that makes sense.
 Code needs **a-f---in-Lot** of optimization and cleaning.
 But the main thing is that it works. **update @0355** I also forgot to keep it from crashing when the user tries to divide by zero.
 Please avoid doing so to prevent wormholes to alternate universes from opening 👍

+## 2/5/22 0348
+ - There was much less clearning and optimizing to do than I thought there would be..
+Anyways, reorganized the code to make a bit more sense, make it *slightly* more readable *u kno u kno*.
+Added more comments than probably needed, but at this point in learning I think I'd rather have more than less for the sake of getting things to stick better.
+Fixed the viewport doing weird stuff and also added code to throw an error if the user tries to divide by zero (witty comment to be added in future updates.)